Trump cancels military parade, blames D.C. officials for high cost

 "Never let someone hold you up!
 I will instead attend the big parade already scheduled at Andrews Air Force Base on a different date, & go to the Paris parade, celebrating the end of the War, on November 11th.
 Maybe we will do something next year in D.C. when the cost comes WAY DOWN.
 Now we can buy some more jet fighters!"

 On Thursday, a defense official told NBC News that the upper estimate of the cost of the parade was $92 million, a figure first reported by CNBC.
-The potential cost was way above initial estimates.
+That was way above initial estimates.

 D.C.
 Mayor Muriel Bowser, a Democrat, responded to Trump's claims in a tweet on Friday.